airball-aero/airball-tunnel/python/getting_started.md

 The program should give you a bunch of messages about what it’s doing--moving to various locations, reading from Scanivalve.
 All these are faked out with random numbers.
 The result should be a file with the name you chose.

 Try opening that file in Excel.
 Try looking at its contents.
 Imagine how you might use it from a program yourself.

+## Install the `matplotlib` module

+This module contains useful mathematical plotting functions.

+Use `pip install matplotlib` and test that it worked in the usual way. :)

+## Try plotting some data

+Pretend you produced a CSV file previously, called `output.csv`.
+Try running `plot_results.py` and enter that file name when asked.
+Observe the plot.

+## Work on the data analysis

+The `plot_results.py` program is incomplete.
+Can you add pressure coefficients for the remainder of the columns?
+Can you use a "real" formula for the theoretical pressure coefficients?
+The messy incantations of reading and plotting data are already there, but feel free to try to change things if you want.